hdaniel1/module-one-final-project-guidelines-dc-web-career-040119/APPLICATIONINFORMATION.md

 1. As a user, I want to log in and specify certain adoption preferences
 2. As a user, I want to see all available pets/shelters based on my preferences
 3. As a user, I want to adopt a pet
-4. As a user, I want to see all shelters in my area that offer voluneteer work
+4. As a user, I want to see all shelters in my area that offer volunteer work
 5. As a user, I want to sign up for volunteer work
 6. As a user, I want to see all events in my area
 7. As a user, I want to sign up for events in my area